 - Extremely difficult: 19%

 Similar to the challenges raised with ABM, marketing and sales need a tighter alignment.
-And while better alignment would help to alleviate some of these challenges faced by B2B companies, the respondents noted other issues when it comes to ensuring their database can support their go-to-market activities.
+And while better alignment would help to alleviate some of these challenges faced by B2B companies, the respondents noted other issues when it comes to ensuring their b2b lead lists and customers database can support their go-to-market activities.

 Most significant challenges are as follows;